What can i do?

 In autumn and winter months Volunteer Rangers work closely with our other volunteer group-the Two Trees Conservation team and New Forest Keepers.
 Together we carry out a full programme of conservation tasks such as clearing edges of woodland tracks to improve butterfly habitats and removal of seeding pines from the heathlands, to provide good habitat for birds such as the rare Dartford Warbler.
 There are also opportunities to assist with public engagement at the Drifts – the New Forest pony round ups, become a Conservation Leader to lead conservation tasks and be involved in survey work.
 Recruitment for this year has now closed.

-Two Trees Conservation Team
+Two Trees Conservation Team - We are not currently recruiting

 The Two Trees Conservation Team (TTCT) provides an excellent way to meet new people whilst helping conserve the New Forest.
 Conservation tasks involve lots of fresh air and exercise plus the opportunity to socialise with others who have a similar love of the area.
 Work may involve getting rid of scrub in ponds to help toads and newts or clearing small trees from ride edges for butterflies and insects.
 TTCT conservation tasks take place during the winter months across weekdays and weekends.